hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 Manuals:
-All hyperCMS manuals can be found in hypercms/help.
+All manuals can be found in hypercms/help.

 Screencasts: